ConYel/my_site_two/README.md

 I imagine one of the reasons people cling to their hates so stubbornly is because they sense, once hate is gone, they will be forced to deal with pain.
 ― James A. Baldwin

+Men fight for liberty and win it with hard knocks.
+Their children, brought up easy, let it slip away again, poor fools.
+And their grandchildren are once more slaves.
+― D. H. Lawrence